darktable-org/dtdocs/content/preferences-settings/miscellaneous.md

 : Choose how the presets menu is sorted.
 If this option is enabled, built-in presets are shown first.
 If the option is disabled, user presets are shown first (default on).

 mouse wheel scrolls modules side panel by default
-: When enabled, the mouse wheel scrolls side panels by default and `Ctrl+Alt+mouse wheel` scrolls data entry fields.
+: When enabled, the mouse wheel scrolls side panels by default and Ctrl+Alt+wheel scrolls data entry fields.
 When disabled, this behavior is reversed (default off).

 always show panels' scrollbars
 : Defines whether the panel scrollbars should be always visible or activated only depending on the panel content (default on). (needs a restart)